What is W-sitting? Causes and Effects

 Some children like to sit in the “W-sitting” position.
-In this sitting position, the child sits on the floor between their legs and their knees bent, with their legs rotated away from their body.
+In this sitting position, the child sits on the floor, makes a wide base with their legs, and relies on that rather than using their core posture muscles.
 This sitting position can give a base of support and raise the kid’s stability.

-Children should be motivated to sit in several types of seating positions, like side-sitting, cross-legged, or sitting with legs straight out in front of them.
-These seating positions promote coordination, better balance, and physical growth.
+Children should be motivated to sit in several types of seating positions, such as side-sitting, cross-legged, or sitting with legs straight out in front of them.
+These positions promote coordination, better balance, and physical growth.

 It is too necessary for parents and health care providers to instruct children towards good and healthy sitting positions and try to guide them to avoid the W-sitting position.
 If you are worried about your children’s sitting habits, you must make an appointment with your pediatrician for personalized recommendations and instructions.